DFT meaning

 What is wet film thickness?

 Dry film thickness, or DFT is a measurement of the dry and cured material after all liquid has evaporated.
+Wet film thickness, or WFT is the measured thickness of any applied wet paint that is liquid-based.

 How do you measure wet film thickness?